How many labelers do you have? A closer look at gold-standard labels: Introduction

 \paragraph{Estimators.} We consider two types of estimators: one using aggregated labels and the other using each label from different annotators.
-At the highest level, the aggregated estimator depends on processed labels $\wb{Y}_i$ for each example $X_i$, while the non-aggregated estimator uses all labels $Y_{i1}, \ldots, Y_{im}$.
-To center the discussion, we provide two concrete instantiations via logistic regression (with generalizations in the sequel).
+At the highest level, the aggregated estimator depends on processed labels $\majY_i$ for each example $X_i$, while the non-aggregated estimator uses all labels $Y_{i1}, \ldots, Y_{im}$.
+To center the discussion, we instantiate this via logistic regression (with generalizations in the sequel).
 For the logistic link $\sigma\lr(t) = \frac{1}{1 + e^{-t}}$, define the logistic loss

 In the non-aggregated model, we let let $\Prb_{n,m}$ be the empirical measure on $\{(X_i, (Y_{i1},\dots,Y_{im}))\}$ and consider the logistic regression estimator

 which is the maximum likelihood estimator (MLE) assuming the logistic model is true.
 We focus on the simplest aggregation strategy, where example $i$ has majority vote label